Greek Life FAQs

 What if I won’t be on campus or am unavailable during the time period when bids are distributed?

-Bids are distributed between 6:00 a.m. and 8:00 a.m. the first Saturday of Greek Week.
-If you will not be in your residence hall room or if you live off campus, you need to give Megan Failor, Greek Life Advisor, a phone number where you can be reached that morning.
-Megan or Kim Jacobs, Vice President of Student Leadership, will call you if you are unable to receive a bid in person.
+Bids are distributed between 8:00 a.m. and 10:00 a.m. the first Saturday of Greek Week.
+If you will not be in your residence hall room or if you live off campus, you need to give the Greek System Director a phone number where you can be reached that morning.
+You will receive a call with bid information if you are unable to receive a bid in person.

 How do I accept a bid?